mvolkmann/blog/src/flutter.md

   However, it will not recognized new classes and functions until "Developer: Reload Window" is selected from the Command Palette.

+To view the implementation code for Flutter classes, cmd-click a class name.
+For example, try this on `MaterialApp`.
+From this file, continue using cmd-click on other class names to see their code.

 ## Basic Flutter App Structure

 Here is an example of the structure of a basic Flutter app